Skrylar/ImpromptuModular/README.md

 Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
 When set to a value greater than 1, which unlocks the advanced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
 In such cases, a mutliplied clock must be supplied in order to keep the same tempo in the sequencer.
 In advanced gate mode, the pulse width of the clock is not used and has no effect on the gates.

 The PPS be a multiple of 4 for the first three gate types, while the PPS be a multiple of 6 for the last five gate types.
-A chosen gate type not meeting its required pulse rates will have a red LED beside it to indicate this (normally it is green).
+A chosen gate type not meeting its required pulse rate will have a red LED beside it to indicate this (normally it is green).
+When a gate type is red, the sequencer will still emit a (possibly empty) gate pattern for that step, but with no guarantee that it will match the type that was selected.
 All gate types can be used when selecting a PPS value of 12 or 24.

 ([Back to module list](#modules))